Data Protection and Compliance with GDPR regulations

 All personal information collected for administration and events on behalf of Hampshire Scouts must have a Data Protection statement.

 Anyone whose personal information is held by Hampshire Scouts may access it simply by asking for it.
 However, in accordance with the regulations persons may submit a Subject Access Request.
 This will be processed in accordance with the regulations.
-The procedure for making a Subject Access Request is given here. [link to SAR procedure]
+To make a Subject Access Request, please first see further information on the process by clicking here, download the request form by clicking here and email this to [email protected]escouts.org.uk.

 Personal data that is collected on the website